-Inclusive teaching refers to the creation of a learning environment that provides all students, regardless of their background, with the opportunity to fulfill their own learning potential and to support other students who may wish to learn from them.
-It encompasses a broad range of best teaching practices that, used properly, change the perspective on teaching students from a more reactive approach (often teacher-centered), to a more proactive approach (more student-centered).
+Inclusive education is a lens to consider when we design curriculum, courses, our learning environment, teaching practices, and assessments.
+We want to provide all students, regardless of their background, with the opportunity to fulfill their own learning potential and to support other students who may wish to learn from them.
+Inclusive education shifts teaching and learning from being teacher-centered to student-centered.

-Explore the guide below for more information and best practices.
+We invite you to explore the guide and additional resources below for more information and best practices.

 Allison A. Taylor, Professor, Career/College Prep - Cornwall